syncfusion-content/angularjs-docs/angularjs/DateRangePicker/Getting-Started.md

 The ng-app directive explains the root element (<html> or <body> tags) of the application.
 You will assign a name to the ng-app directive, then you must create a module with that name.
 In this module, you will have to define your directives, services, filters and configurations.

-Properties can be bind to ejDateRangeicker control using the prefix e- and particular property name as shown as below.
+Properties can be bind to ejDateRangePicker control using the prefix e- and particular property name as shown as below.

 {% highlight html %}